MrArna/akkacrawler/README.md

 -----
+Akka CRAWLER

-# CS474 - Homework 3
+#

 ##Intro
+Developed as CS474 @ UIC - Homework 3
 We interpreted the assignment as asking us to compare different commits of one each of them.
 This comes from the fact that one commit correspond to a patch to the program.

 ## How to run the code